Cesar525/Znote_forum_byCesar525/README.md

 * [Sceditor](https://www.sceditor.com/) for giving us a Free open open source editor (This version is edited by me also. so you wont find it at the web.)

 # Message to Developers.
-I didn't put any of the tags on the CSS this was all done my classes to help you have a easier editing.
+I didn't put any of the tags on the CSS.
+This was all done my classes so my editing doesn't affect yours.

 # Donation for upcomming updates